Skip to content

 Because files never upload to a third-party compressor site, you avoid the extra server logs and retention policies that come with browser tools.
 Review output before share if you need to strip sensitive metadata manually.
 The online compressor safety guide contrasts local apps with upload services for the same reason.

 When email caps force smaller files, compress locally first.
-The email attachment size limits guide lists typical provider caps so you can hit a target size without opening a browser upload form.
+The email attachment size limits guide lists typical provider caps so you can hit a size limit without opening a browser upload form.

 Compared to Preview and upload sites